BMR Calculator

 BMR = 370 + (21.6 × ((1 - Body Fat(%) / 100) × Weight))

-How to use BMR Calculator?
+How to Use the BMR Calculator?

 2. Now select your age and gender using the dropdown options.